syncfusion-content/flutter-docs/Flutter/installation-and-upgrade/Flutter-Mac-Installer.md

 ---

-# Mac Installation
+# Syncfusion Flutter Mac Installation

-The steps below show how to instal the Flutter Mac installer.
+The steps below show how to install the Flutter Mac installer.

 1. Open the Syncfusion Flutter Mac Installer(.pkg) file from downloaded location by double-clicking it.
 The Syncfusion Essential Studio Flutter Mac Installer's welcome wizard will be displayed.
 Click the Continue button.